 Using this medicine with any of the following may cause an increased risk of certain side effects but may be unavoidable in some cases.
 If used together, your doctor may change the dose or how often you use this medicine, or give you special instructions about the use of food, alcohol, or tobacco.

 Other Medical Problems

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

 Bone marrow problems (eg, agranulocytosis, aplastic anemia, granulocytopenia, pancytopenia)—Use with caution.
 May make these conditions worse.

 Cysticercosis involving the eye—Patients who are being treated with albendazole for neurocysticercosis should be examined for lesions in the eye.
-Using this medicine may increase your risk of side effects involving the eye.
+Using this medicine may increase your risk for eye or vision problems.

 Liver disease or

 Liver enzymes, elevated—Use with caution.
 May increase risk for more serious side effects.